afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/Background/Concepts.md

 - Cyclability
 ![Ragone plot](https://github.com/afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/blob/main/Background/Images/Ragone%20plot.png)

+Draw a diagram which shows the merits of fossil fuels, fuel cells, Pb-acid batteries, Li-ion batteries and capacitors in relation to these performance measures. <br>
+[15/16][4'] <br>

 ## spectral response
 Define what the spectral response of a silicon solar cell is under glass and provide the equation relating spectral response to quantum efficiency. <br>
 [18/19][6']